 It’s estimated that 10% of all adults in America have at least one missing tooth.
 The traditional approach for treating missing teeth has involved bridges, partials, or full dentures.
-Fortunately, modern techniques offers a better, more permanent solution: dental implants.
+Fortunately, modern techniques offer a better, more permanent solution: dental implants.

 Not only are implants permanent, but they provide a stable solution that looks and feels much like a natural tooth.

-Dental implants are made of titanium or another biocompatible materials that are shaped like an artificial tooth root.
+Dental implants are made of titanium or another biocompatible material that is shaped like an artificial tooth root.
 On top of the implant “root” is an abutment, which supports the fixed restoration, such as crown made of porcelain.
 Implants can also be strategically placed to support a multi-tooth bridge or stabilized denture, which is designed to match your neighboring teeth.
 Their stability and integrity work perfectly to support daily biting forces and speech, much like your original teeth.

 If you’re considering dental implants, the first step is to talk to your dentist.
-He or she will review your records, x-rays, examine your current oral health, and discuss your long term smile goals.
+He or she will review your records, x-rays, examine your current oral health, and discuss your long-term smile goals.
 It’s extremely important to ensure that there is enough healthy bone to support implants, as the jaw can sometimes “shrink” if too much time has passed or there is evidence of gum disease.

 If you have good bone density, your dentist should be able to install the titanium implant in your mouth as soon as you can schedule the procedure.

 Compared to removable dentures or fixed bridges, implants offer many significant benefits, such as:

 Conventional types of tooth replacement either require reshaping healthy teeth or wearing bulky removable prosthetics that can sometimes cause discomfort.
 If you already have a denture, it may be possible to retrofit it to affix onto dental implants for added stability and convenience.